ildarmgt/bitcoin-web-contracts/README.md

 Compiled .html build can be used offline & on air-gapped computers

+The `#` is used to add comments in bash scripts below.

 ## To run precompiled client
 ```
 ./docs/index.html # open in browser